Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 To take a look at your web interface go to the IP address or hostname of your RED Brick with a browser and click on the **Bin** button of your program.
-Your index file will be used automatically:
+It will redirect you to your program path for which your index file will be executed automatically:

 .. image:: /Images/Screenshots/red_brick_tutorial_web_interface.jpg
    :scale: 100 %